Introducing the 2017 Self-Assessment Form (formerly SMEP)

 You can download the relevant documents and forms here:

-If you would like to download editable Word documents of the SMEP forms to complete, please find them in this Dropbox folder (You will have to have a free account to download them)
+If you would like to download editable Word documents of the SMEP forms to complete, please find them in this Dropbox folder

 As a Music Education Hub, we are given a specific mandate that is governed by Arts Council England who in turn report to the Department of Education.
 The Core Roles we are required to commission and deliver against are listed in more detail on this site but include:

 - First Access (formly Whole Class Instrumental Tuition)

 In addition, we offer Extension Roles – CPD, Instrument Loans and Inspirational Experiences, all of which are outlined on this site.